 We highly recommend using payroll software to calculate FICA taxes and income tax withholdings.
 Here are our reviews of payroll software providers.
-Our top choice is Gusto which offers a free-two month trial (formerly ZenPayroll).
+Our top choice is Gusto which offers a free 1 month trial.

 We have looked at a number of online and spreadsheet based time card calculators, and believe the one’s offered by the Vertex42 are the best.